NodyHub/flathunter/README.md

 ## Setup

 ### Virtual Environment (Optional)
-To keep you python requirements clean, it is recommended to run the -project in a virtual environment.
-Install ```virtualenv```, create a venv and activate
+To keep you python environment and site-packages clean, it is recommended to run the project in a virtual environment.
+Install ```virtualenv```, create a venv and activate.
 ```
 $ pip install virtualenv
 $ virtualenv -p /usr/bin/python3.6 venv